Fedict/rdfvalidator/README.md

 Offline / command line rdf validator.

+The output will be an [HTML report](dist/example/validator.html) with a list of subjects violating the rule.

+### Built-in rulesets

 The stand-alone jar already contains a set of
 [DCAT-AP 1.1] (https://joinup.ec.europa.eu/asset/dcat_application_profile/description)
 SPARQL rules checking: